royerlab/napari-chatgpt/README.md

 ## Contributing

-Contributions are very welcome.
+Contributions are extremely welcome.
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.

 ## License